higginsbrian/Stanford-Econ-Programming-Resources/README.md

 - [How to make your first contribution w/ Github desktop](https://github.com/firstcontributions/first-contributions/blob/master/gui-tool-tutorials/github-desktop-tutorial.md)

 ## Stata
-- [Using "inlist"](https://twitter.com/nickchk/status/1295852192126005248?lang=en).
-A small function that will save you LOTS of time when defining variables.
+- [Using "inlist()"](https://twitter.com/nickchk/status/1295852192126005248?lang=en).
+A useful tool that will save you LOTS of time when defining variables.

 ## Python